Diet plays a part in stone formation.

 Some cases are due to inborn errors of metabolism such as gout and cystinuria.

-Annual incidence of urinary stones is 7 to 21 cases per 10,000 persons in the United States.
+Annual incidence of 7 to 21 cases per 10,000 persons in the United States.

 Males are affected more often than females.